 Eggnog sugar cookies are one of the easiest Christmas cookies to make for the holiday season.
 They can be cut out into any shape you like, and decorating them is so much fun!

 There is a mountain of presents in the middle of being wrapped, all the grocery shopping is done (I hope), and the stockings are all set to be hung.
 I’m taking a moment to unwind a minute and watch a little bit of The Santa Claus 3.
 I was expecting to be doing this with an additional 90 pounds of energy running about, but sadly, Gouda won’t be spending the holidays with us.

-So let’s have a little holiday run down for everyone who may be interest, if not skip ahead to the recipe for the tasty sugar cookies below.
+So let’s have a little holiday run down for everyone who may be interest.

 - I still have two presents to buy… Crap